 5.5.1 These products can therefore be operated manually should the need arise.
-The control valve is located at the base of the fire as shown below in figure 2.
+The control valve is located at the base of the fire as shown below in figure 3.

-5.5.2 Ensure that the power isolation switch is in position "1" and the power indicator light is illuminated (red) as shown in figure 3 below.
+5.5.2 Ensure that the power isolation switch is in position "1" and the power indicator light is illuminated (red) as shown in figure 4 below.

-- 5.5.3 To operate the fire press and hold the "power" button as shown in figure 3 on the previous page for two seconds, release as soon as the red indicator light in figure 3 on the previous page illuminates.
+- 5.5.3 To operate the fire press and hold the "power" button as shown in figure 2 on the previous page for two seconds, release as soon as the red indicator light in figure 4 on the previous page illuminates.
 The burner will start its ignition sequence and light to the maximum heat input level. - 5.5.4 To reduce the heat input, press and release the (-) button to lower the heat input level one step at a time.
-Pressing the (-) button continuously will move the heat input level to the minimum. - 5.5.5 To turn the fire off, press the power button and the burner will stop. - If you are not intending to use the fire for a long period (i.e. over the summer months) the battery life can be extended by sliding the power isolator switch to the left (to the "0" position away from the "1" position) on the valve itself, which is located behind the ashpan cover on the fire.
+Pressing the (-) button continuously will move the heat input level to the minimum. - 5.5.5 To turn the fire off, press the power button and the burner will stop.

-5.6 REPLACING THE BATTERIES ON REMOTE CONTROL MODELS
+5.6 REPLACING THE BATTERIES ON REMOTE CONTROL & ELECTRONIC FIRE CONTROL MODELS